scalapb/ScalaPB/docs/src/main/markdown/validation.md

 }
 ```

+## Rule-based type customization

 :::note
-The functionality described in this remainder of this page is available in a preview release of ScalaPB.
+The functionality described in the remainder of this page is available in a preview release of ScalaPB.
 It is still being refined and is subject to change without notice.
 :::note

-## Rule-based type customizaton

 Starting from version 0.10.10, ScalaPB-validate provides a way to customize the generated ScalaPB types by writing rules.
 When these rules are matched, additional ScalaPB options are added to the matched entity.
 For example, you can create a transformation that whenever a field has a PGV-rule like `int32: { gt: 0 }}`, then it will be typemapped to a custom class `PositiveInt`.